Guide to Wind Energy & Wildlife

 Landscape Assessment and Siting Practices to Address Risk to Wildlife and Habitat

 The first opportunities to avoid wildlife impacts occur during the earliest stages of wind energy project development.
-Screening prospective sites and predicting risks to wildlife can inform project design and are key to avoiding or minimizing habitat-based impacts.
+Screening prospective sites and predicting risks to wildlife can inform project design and are key steps to avoiding or minimizing habitat-based impacts.
 In some cases, project design, including placement of individual turbines, can also help to minimize collision risk for some species.

 03